Speakers CAVI conference

 PATHOLOGY

-MVB MRCVS CERTDHH
+GER CUSACKMVB MRCVS CERTDHH

 Ger is a practising partner in Comeragh Veterinary in Kilmacthomas, Co.
 Waterford.
 A mixed-veterinary practitioner, Ger’s main area is dairy cattle practice, and he completed the graduate certificate in dairy herd health in 2015.
 His main areas of interest are in relation to bovine preventative medicine and the management and control of bovine lameness, and he regularly lectures on both these and related topics to fellow vets and farmer clients.
 Ger is an elected member of the Veterinary Council of Ireland and is a member of the Animal Health Ireland (AHI) Lameness Technical Working Group (TWG).